HeliumEdu/platform/README.md

 ### Frontend

 The `frontend` is served from a separate repository and can be found [here](https://github.com/HeliumEdu/frontend#readme).
-Using Docker, the `frontend` and `platform` containers can be started alongside each other using to almost entirely emulate a prod-like environment locally using [the deploy project](https://github.com/HeliumEdu/deploy).
+Using Docker, the `frontend` and `platform` containers can be started alongside each other to almost entirely emulate a `prod`-like environment locally using [the `deploy` project](https://github.com/HeliumEdu/deploy).
 For functionality that still requires Internet-connected external services (ex. emails and text messages), provision [the `dev-local` Terraform Workspace](https://github.com/HeliumEdu/deploy/tree/main/terraform/environments/dev-local), which is meant to work alongside local Docker development.